d-krupke/cpsat-primer/README.md

 | :-------------------------------------------------------------------------------------------------------------------------------: |
 |                            A possible non-overlapping schedule for above example with multiple rooms.                             |

+> [!WARNING]
+>
+> Do not directly jump to intervals when you have a scheduling problem.
+> Intervals are great if you actually have somehow continuous time or space that
+> you have to schedule.
+If you have a more discrete problem, e.g., a scheduling
+> problem with a fixed number of slots, you can often model this problem much
+> more efficiently using simple Boolean variables and constraints.
+Especially,
+> if you can use domain knowledge to find clusters of meetings that cannot
+> overlap, this can be much more efficient.

+> [!TIP]
+>
+> You could easily extend this model to schedule as many meetings as feasible
+> using an objective function.
+You could also maximize the distance between two
+> meetings by using a variable size interval.
+This would be a good exercise to
+> try.

 #### Packing rectangles without overlaps

 Let us take a quick look on how we can use this to check if we can pack a set of